HelenaJagodnikKuhar/nanodegree-do_not_fall_in_love_game/README.md

 ### Playing the game

-The game has a Player - a girl who is scared to fall in love therefore she avoids Enemies - hearts.
+The game has a Player - a girl who is scared to fall in love, therefore, she avoids Enemies - hearts.

+The game starts when the timer starts to run.
+Use the arrow keys to move the player - a girl around the playfield while avoiding Enemies - hearts.
 She will win and gain a score when she reaches water blocks.
-She is limited with 20s to do that.
+She is limited with the 20s to do that.
+Game won adds a point to the score table.
+Game over is when she doesn't reach the water - she runs out of time or when she hits the Enemies - hearts.
 Game over resets the score.
+Start the game from the beginning.

+Happy playing.

 ### Contributing